What is Work Management Software?

 Paymo Track works on Windows, Mac, and Linux if you’d instead track time outside of a browser.
 It automatically records time spent in all desktop apps compared to the web timer.
 Match the app entries with their corresponding tasks and projects.

 All time entries are automatically registered under the Timesheets module, so you’ll see the exact number of hours and minutes a team member spends on a task.
-Depending on your preferences, These can be edited later in case of any errors and viewed from a daily, weekly, monthly, and agenda view.
+Depending on your preferences, these can be edited later in case of any errors and viewed from a daily, weekly, monthly, and agenda view.

-A neatly displayed timesheet in a calendar format can only go so far.
-So, create a time report from the Time Reports module for more detailed information on your time spent.
+You may also create a time report from the Time Reports module for more detailed information on your time spent.

 In Paymo, there are two types of time reports you can create and share with your clients: